sysadminmike/couch-to-postgres/README.md

 IDEAS/TODOS - Comments most welcome.

-Make couchdb_put() handle http status code from headers and make sure its ok.

 How to do bulk updates:

     WITH new_docs AS (
       SELECT json_object_set_key(doc::json, 'test'::text, 'Couch & Postgres are scool'::text)::jsonb AS docs